How To Get Gasoline Out Of Shoes

 Use a sponge or cloth to apply the cleaning solution to the affected area.
 Be sure to work the solution into the fabric of the shoes.

-Scrub the Shoes:
+Scrub the shoes

 Use a brush to scrub the shoes with the cleaning solution.
 Be sure to scrub all of the affected areas, including the inside of the shoes.